oracle/node-oracledb/INSTALL.md

 Oracle Client 11.2 if you need to connect to Oracle Database 9.2.

 A compiler is required.
-Use Visual Studio on Windows, GCC on Linux or Xcode on OS X.  **When building with Node 4 onward, the compiler must support C++11.**  Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
+Use Visual Studio on Windows, GCC on Linux or Xcode on macOS.  **When building with Node 4 onward, the compiler must support C++11.**  Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
 Install a
 [newer compiler](https://blogs.oracle.com/opal/entry/getting_a_c_11_compatible)